An axiomatic characterization of the Brownian map: Introduction

 We also highlight two more recent works.
 First, Le Gall in \cite{legallsubordination} provides an alternative approach to constructing the object we call the L\'evy net in this paper and explores a number of related ideas.
-Roughly speaking, the approach in Le Gall's paper is to start with the continuum random tree used in the construction of the Brownian map and then take the quotient w.r.t.\ the equivalence class that makes two points the same if they belong to the closure of the same disk cut out by the metric exploration.
+The L\'evy net as defined in this paper is (in some sense) the set of points in the Brownian map observed by a metric exploration (``continuum peeling'') process from a point $x$ to a point $y$.
+Roughly speaking, the approach in Le Gall's paper is to start with the continuum random tree used in the construction of the Brownian map (which encodes a space-filling path on the Brownian map) and then take the quotient w.r.t.\ an equivalence relation that makes two points the same if they belong to the closure of the same excursion into the complement of the L\'evy net (such an excursion always leaves and re-enters the L\'evy net at the same point).
 This equivalence relation is easy to describe directly using the Brownian snake, which makes the L\'evy net construction very direct.
-We also make note of a recent work by Bertoin, Budd, Curien, and Kortchemski \cite{betroinbuddcurienkortchemski} that studies (among other things) the fragmentations processes that appear in variants of the Brownian map that arise as scaling limits of surfaces with ``very large'' faces.
+We also make note of a recent work by Bertoin, Budd, Curien, and Kortchemski \cite{betroinbuddcurienkortchemski} that studies (among other things) the fragmentation processes that appear in variants of the Brownian map that arise as scaling limits of surfaces with ``very large'' faces.